QR4.8.2 The Goldilocks Effect

 5. Cosmological constant.
 The positive and negative contributions to the vacuum energy density cancel to 120-digit accuracy, but the 121st digit makes our universe possible.

-What then explains the fortunate circumstances that allow us to exist?
-We can’t call it a lucky accident based on a sample of one, unless there are many universes, so multiverse theory is popular despite its scientific worthlessness.
-Yet to conclude that there must be many universes in order to make our universe an accident isn’t scientific.
-The Goldilocks effect is based on evidence, but the multiverse is based on no evidence at all:
+What then explains the good fortune that lets us exist?
+We can’t call it a lucky accident given a sample of one, unless there are many universes, so multiverse theory is popular because it supports the view that our universe is an accident.
+Yet while the Goldilocks effect is based on evidence, the multiverse is based on no evidence at all:

 “The multiverse has only ever existed, so far as we know, in the mind of man.
 Its most promising research programs, string theory and early rapid cosmic inflation theory, have bounced along on enthusiasm alone, prompting ever more arcane speculations for which there may never be any possibility of evidence.”
 (O’Leary, 2017).

-It follows that if other bubble universes began in the quantum bulk, as ours did, they would have exactly the same laws of physics, except they might break the anti-matter way.
-In this view, the parameters of our universe were neither by accident, or by design, but inherited from a primal reality.
-The Goldilocks effect is then expected, but why did it allow our universe to evolve?
+It also follows that if other universes began as bubbles in the quantum bulk, as ours did, they would have the same laws of physics, except they might break the anti-matter way.
+Our universe is then as it is neither by accident nor design but by inheritance, just as a seed inherits from its progenitor.